 - Preparing, prosecuting, and obtaining patent applications for food science, consumer product, and software clients.

-- Preparing several inter partes review (IPR) petitions for a major pharmaceutical corporation.
+- Preparing and defending several inter partes review (IPR) petitions for major pharmaceutical corporations.

 Palma, A.C., Mohan, R.S.
 Iron(III) p-toluenesulfonate catalyzed synthesis of homoallyl ethers from acetals and aldehydes.
 Tetrahedron Letters.
 2007.
 48, 8665-8667.